By Dr. Lawrence Wilson

 7. “Running away”.
 This can be part of a fast oxidizer personality type, or it may occur by itself.
 Some fast oxidizers are running away from an issue in their lives.
 This could be called an avoidance of life pattern.

-An extreme case of this is a Step Up Mineral Pattern, a dangerous and quite common hair mineral pattern associated with heart attacks, strokes and other health catastrophes.
+An extreme case of this is a Step Up Mineral Pattern, a dangerous and somewhat common hair mineral pattern associated with heart attacks, strokes and other health catastrophes.

 A properly performed hair mineral test will reveal this pattern.
 It is important to reverse this pattern before a serous health condition occurs.
 This is not hard to do if one identifies the pattern.